scriptituk/xfade-easing/README.md

 ### Xfade transitions

+For the custom expression variant, xfade transitions are provided as custom expressions for use with easing, converted from C-code in [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c).
-The custom ffmpeg variant eases the built-in xfade transitions;
+The custom ffmpeg variant eases the built-in xfade transitions.
-these are provided for custom expression use with easing.
-They are converted from C-code in [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c) to custom expressions.
 Omitted transitions are `distance` and `hblur` which perform aggregation, so cannot be processed efficiently on a per plane-pixel basis.

 - `fade` `fadefast` `fadeslow`